jstachio/jstachio/README.md

 If name is not found in current context, parent context is inspected.
 This process continues up to root context.

+/TODO: Detailed description of name lookup: method first, then getter, then field/

 Primitive types and strings can be used in mustache-variables.

 Escaping is always performed for mustache-variables.